sunaku/tork/man/man1/tork-herald.1.markdown

 ## OPTIONS

 `-h` [*PATTERN*], `--help` [*PATTERN*]
-  Show this help manual and search for *PATTERN* regular expression therein.
+  Show this help manual and optionally search for *PATTERN* regular expression.

 ## SEE ALSO